Snehal-2310/Insurance-Bill-Prediction/README.md

 <img src="https://github.com/Snehal-2310/Insurance-Bill-Prediction/blob/main/Images/First%20approach.PNG" alt="Model without optimization" width=400 height=350/> <img src="https://github.com/Snehal-2310/Insurance-Bill-Prediction/blob/main/Images/Second%20Approach.PNG" alt="Model after optimization" width=400 height=350/>

-R2 has increased by 10.8%.
+R2 suggests how well our model fits the data as it provides us with the distance between the observed value and the fitted value.
+We can see here that, after feature engineering the value of R2 has increased by 10.8%.

 ### Residual plots before and after feature engineering

 <img src="https://github.com/Snehal-2310/Insurance-Bill-Prediction/blob/main/Images/First%20plot.PNG" alt="Model without optimization" width=450 height=350/> <img src="https://github.com/Snehal-2310/Insurance-Bill-Prediction/blob/main/Images/Second%20plot.PNG" alt="Model after optimization" width=450 height=350/>

 We can observe the impact of transformations and feature engineering on the heteroskedasticity of model.
+Characteristics of a good residual plot involves featuring of high density of points close to the origin and a low density of points far away.
+Also we do not notice any patterns in the value of the residuals as we move along the x-axis.
+This satisfies our premise that regression model residuals are regularly distributed and independent.

 ## Web Application
 Frontend is created using HTML and CSS and backend developed using Flask in Python and the app is deployed using Heruku.